Denison, Texas: History

 During the phylloxera epidemic of the mid-19th century, which destroyed the vast majority of wine grapes in Europe, Denison horticulturalist T.V.
 Munson pioneered methods in creating phylloxera-resistant vines, and earned induction into the French Legion of Honor, as well as sister city status for Denison and Cognac, France.

 In 1901, the first electric "Interurban" railway in Texas, the Denison and Sherman Railway, was completed between Denison and Sherman.

 In 1915, Kentucky-based evangelist Mordecai Ham held a revival meeting in Denison, which resulted in 1,100 professions of faith in Jesus Christ.

 Denison played host to 20th-century notables such as the Marx Brothers and President Dwight D. Eisenhower, who was born on October 14, 1890, in Denison.

 Geography

 Denison is located in northeastern Grayson County, with the city limits extending north to the Red River, which forms the Oklahoma state line.
 It is bordered to the south by the city of Sherman; the city centers are 11 mi apart.

-According to the United States Census Bureau, Denison has a total area of 60.7 km2, of which 1.2 km2, or 1.94%, are covered by water.
+According to the United States Census Bureau, Denison has a total area of 60.7 km2, of which 1.2 km2, or 1.94%, is covered by water.

 Denison Dam, which forms Lake Texoma on the Red River, is 5 mi north of Denison.
 The lake is in the center of the Texoma region, encompassing parts of Texas and Oklahoma.